peterjschroeder/bukut/README.md

 Autofill only works for some sites.

 Keys\
-Enter opens url in browser.\
+Enter Opens the url in the default web browser.\
-Del deletes a bookmark\
+Del Deletes selected bookmark.\
-Insert adds a new bookmark\
+Insert Adds a new bookmark.\
-Ctrl+e edits a bookmark\
+Ctrl+e Edits selected bookmark.\
-Ctrl+y copies url to clipboard\
+Ctrl+y Copies the selected url to the system clipboard.\
-Ctrl+q exits the program\
-Ctrl+a open url through the Wayback Machine
+Ctrl+a Open the url through the Wayback Machine in the default web browser.\
+Ctrl+h Brings up the help screen.\
+Ctrl+q Exits the program.